stevengoldberg/threadcount/README.md

 - If "Word Count" is selected, the lower pane will display data and charts about the number of messages and words exchanged.
 - Click on a snippet in the upper pane to pop out a window with data about the specific thread.

+**Privacy note**: Your personal data is sent or stored anywhere but your own computer.
+ThreadCount simply communicates securely with Google's servers, just like using GMail.

 ### Screenshots

 Word Count